yvesmartindestaillades/highthroughputcellularbiology/README.md

 ### How to get the list of samples, families, constructs, sections etc
 The list of samples, families, and constructs are stored in the handbook `notebooks/misc/handbook.ipynb`.
 Just print the corresponding cell to get the list.

+### How to extract the data from the dataframe
+DREEM's object `study` provides a filtering function called `get_df`.
+This function returns a dataframe with the filtered data.
+Check `notebooks/misc/handbook.ipynb`. for more details.

 ### How to extract the data from a figure
 1. Run the corresponding cell.